tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Comments: ContextualizedEnhancement in the original framework.
 Describes an instance of a bdqffdq:Enhancement in the context of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
 Describes a proposal for a bdqffdq:Enhancement of original data, which if accepted, would improve the quality of the data for a use.
 For example: 'Recommends valid value for taxon name in a Single Record.'
 bdqffdq:Amendments may describe proposed changes to data values, or proposed changes to processes for the production and manipulation of data, for example, a bdqffdq:Amendment on a bdqffdq:SingleRecord may provide bdqffdq:Criteria for proposing that dwc:decimalLatitude and dwc:decimalLongitude are transposed in that record.
 Similarly, a bdqffdq:Amendment on a bdqffdq:MultiRecord may provide bdqffdq:Critera for proposing that all dwc:decimalLatitudes and dwc:decimalLongitudes from a data source have been transposed, and the mapping of data values to transport terms should be changed.
-A bdqffdq:Amendment is the bdqffdq:DataQualityNeed that parallels a bdqffdq:AmendmentMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:AmendmentAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:Amendment is the bdqffdq:DataQualityNeed that parallels a bdqffdq:AmendmentMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:AmendmentResponse in the Report layer (see Figure 3 in Veiga et al., 2017).
 AM = { am | am = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }

-********************

-#### AmendmentAssertion

-- Name: bdqffdq:AmendmentAssertion
-- Preferred Label: Amendment Assertion
-- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Amendment supporting a particular bdqffdq:DataQualityNeed to improve a particular bdqffdq:DataResource.
-- SubClass Of: AmendmentConcept; Assertion
-- Comments: The bdqffdq:AmendmentAssertion type is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:AmendmentMethod following a bdqffdq:Specification to propose changes based on a bdqffdq:Amendment.
-A bdqffdq:Amendment is expected to carry a bdqffdq:ResponseStatus result that includes a status bdqffdq:FILLED_IN or bdqffdq:AMENDED, as well as a bdqffdq:ResponseResult that asserts proposed changes to values from the original data.
-DQA(dr) = {dqa | dqa = < am, s, m, r >, am ∈ AM, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************